This content is not available in your preferred language.

 • For some supported targets, it is possible to use property nodes that reference front panel objects if you Enable Embedded UI .

-• If your device works when Debugging Tools are Enabled, see if there is an error code by configuring Remote Front Panels for Real-Time targets.
+• If your device works when Debugging Tools are Enabled, see if there is an error code by remotely debugging the executable using LabVIEW.
 To verify sources of errors, ensure that you are wiring errors from points of interest into loops, otherwise, they could be cleared.
+Please review the image below for more information:

-• Ensure that the RT OS is able to start all required services before the start-up application attempts to execute by including a Wait function of 30-60 seconds in the application’s start-up sequence, example in Figure 3 below.
+• Ensure that the Real-Time Operating System is able to start all required services before the start-up application attempts to execute by including a Wait function of 30-60 seconds in the application’s start-up sequence, example in the figure below.
 This is a good step when using R Series cards with older PXI controllers, as some of their processes take time to start up.

 • VIs